tmbuza/iMAP/README.md

 * Classify the sequences and do post-classification QC.
 * Estimates the sequencing error rate.

 ```{}
 bash ./code/03_imapClassifySEQ_driver.bash
 ```
-> You may see a lot of WARNINGS, It is safe to ignore them.
+> You may see a lot of WARNINGS.
+It is safe to ignore them.
 Also, the program is set to remove all temporary files after processing the sequences.
 If no any temporary file found you will see an error message that reads: *rm: cannot remove '*.temp': No such file or directory*.
 Just ignore it.

 <br>

-### OTU clustering, Taxonomy assignement and preliminary analysis (Mothur)
+### Pick a method for OTU clustering and taxonomy assignement

-1. Phylotype-based method  (works for any dataset size).
+**Method 1**: Phylotype-based method (works for large and small dataset).

 ```{}
 bash ./code/04_1_phylotype_driver.bash
 ```
 <br>

-2. OTU-cluster method (works best for small dataset).
+**Method 2**: OTU-cluster method (works best for small dataset).

 ```{}
 bash ./code/04_2_otucluster_driver.bash